storj/design-docs/20250828-bucket-eventing-phase-1.md

 - `bucket->name`: will be set to the `bucket_name` key of the change record
 - `bucket->ownerIdentity->principalId`: will be set to the public project ID of the bucket.
 The bucket eventing chore will resolve the public project ID from the `project_id` key (the private project ID) of the change record.
 - `bucket->arn`: will be set to `arn:storj:s3:::<bucket_name>`
 - `object->key`: will be set to the `object_key` key of the change record.
 There will be no attempt to decrypt the object key.
-If the object key is encrypted it will be the user's responsibility to decrypt it.
+If the object key is encrypted, it will be the user's responsibility to decrypt it.
 We will provide the tooling and documentation.
 - `object->size`: will be set to the new `total_plain_size` value of the change record
 - `object->eTag`: will be skipped for Phase 1
 - `object->versionId`: will be set to the `version` key of the change record and skipped if the bucket is not versioning-enabled.